replicatedhq/help-center/content/api/ship-lifecycle/config.md

 categories:
 - ship-lifecycle
 date: 2018-01-17T23:51:55Z
-description: A `config` step will present the user with a screen to customize options as defined in your top-level `config` section
+description: A `config` step will present the user with a screen to customize options as defined in your top-level `config` section.
 index: docs
 title: config
 weight: "100"